aaronsaray/madmimi-api-php/docs/send-to-all.md

 ## Send to All Options

-[MadMimi's Import and Send to a List Documentation](https://madmimi.com/developer/mailer/send_to_all) should give you an idea of what you need to send to the API.
+[MadMimi's Import and Send to All Documentation](https://madmimi.com/developer/mailer/send_to_all) should give you an idea of what you need to send to the API.
 This options object makes some of the methods easier.

 ### Method Reference